Propellerhead-Interactive/amistad/README.markdown

 Amistad adds friendships management into a rails application. it supports ActiveRecord, Mongoid and MongoMapper.

+NOTE: This fork works with devise_invitable.
+User methods containing the string "*invite*" are now "*friend_invite*".
+All else is the same.

 ## Installation ##

 Add the following line in your Gemfile: